This International Coffee Day, join me in raising a mug to the seemingly endless uses of the humble coffee bean.

-I may have mentioned approximately three thousand times over multiple blogs that much of my working career was as a barista.
-I managed several cafes, I owned my own for many years, and I would take every opportunity to enrol in new coffee courses that popped up.
-As the daughter of an Italian, it's safe to say that coffee runs through my veins.
-Maybe not via a drip as I'd like, but it is firmly entrenched in my heritage.
+I may have mentioned approximately three thousand times, and over multiple blogs, that much of my working career was as a barista.
+I managed several cafes, I owned my own for many years, and I would take every opportunity to enrol in any new coffee course that popped up.
+As the daughter of an Italian, it’s safe to say that coffee runs through my veins.
+Maybe not via a drip as I’d like, but it is firmly entrenched in my heritage.
 Which is why I want to celebrate this glorious day right — by highlighting the incredible versatility of the sacred coffee bean.

-Coffee was first discovered around 800 A.D. in Ethiopia, when a herder was out with his goats.
-The goats stopped to eat the seeds off a nearby plant, which the herder noticed made them visibly more active.
-In fact, they were said to be doing an 'excited dance'.
-He passed on what he witnessed to a local monk who explored further, throwing the seeds into the fire to roast.
+Coffee was first discovered around 800 A.D. in Ethiopia, while a herder was out with his goats.
+The goats stopped to eat the seeds of a nearby plant, which the herder noticed made them visibly more active.
+In fact, they were said to be doing an ‘excited dance’.
+He passed on what he witnessed to a local monk who explored further by throwing the seeds into the fire to roast.
 He then ground them up and dissolved them into water, thus inventing one of the most consumed beverages on the planet.
-We owe a lot to this monk, of course, but for me it's all about the dancing goats.
+We owe a lot to this monk of course, but for me it’s all about the dancing goats.

-While coffee is generally considered one half of the power duo that is breakfast, it's not just your morning mover.
-For many, it's at the core of your workday; heart of your social catch-ups; at the table on your awkward first date.
-It's the antidote to stress, the magic potion to increase productivity, and the liquid courage you need to get you through any difficult situation.
+While coffee is generally considered one half of the power duo that is breakfast, it’s not just your morning mover.
+For many, it’s at the core of the workday; the heart of your social catch-ups; a welcome friend on every awkward first date.
+It’s the antidote to stress, the magic potion to increase productivity, and the liquid courage you need to get you through any difficult situation.
 The cup of luxury that hits just the right spot at just the right time.

 Coffee preferences vary from person to person, and I’m not here to tell you how you should drink it.
 Or which plant-based milk will dial your latte all the way to eleven.
 Not because I don’t care for your coffee needs (honestly, I do), but because I already covered it in this handy milk blog right here.
 Instead, allow me to pass on the ultimate drink for when you need all the benefits of this liquid gold.